Leonardo da Vinci machine gun

 Leonardo da Vinci’s bridge design for the Golden Horn remains a pivotal piece of history and continues to inspire architects and engineers worldwide.

 Advances in technology have made it possible to construct Leonardo da Vinci’s bridge design for the Golden Horn in Istanbul, Türkiye, today.
-Modern engineering techniques and materials have significantly expanded the capabilities of bridge construction, enabling engineers to bring Leonardo da Vinci’s designs to life in a way that was previously impossible.
+Modern engineering techniques and materials have significantly expanded the capabilities of bridge construction, enabling engineers to bring Leonardo da Vinci’s designs to life in a manner previously impossible.

 New materials, such as advanced composite materials and high-strength steel, enhance durability and stability.
 At the same time, computer-aided design and simulations enable engineers to test and optimize designs for optimal performance.